openshift/enhancements/enhancements/testing/improved-platform-tests.md

    into account the new tests coming from external binaries.
 4. Add logic responsible for iterating over all tests, invoking the `run` subcommand using the associated test's binary and reading its results.
-5. Provide a fallback path allowing to use the vendored tests, only when either the release image is not available, or on demand (`OPENSHIFT_SKIP_EXTERNAL_TESTS` environment variable, for example).
+5. Provide a fallback path allowing to use the vendored tests on demand (`OPENSHIFT_SKIP_EXTERNAL_TESTS` environment variable, for example).

 ### Risks and Mitigations